Spire.Office Knowledgebase Page 19 | E-iceblue

 if (wasmModule) {

-// Load the font file into the virtual file system (VFS) to ensure proper rendering
+// Load the necessary font files into the virtual file system (VFS)

 // Define the output file name